How to create a winning marketing plan (with examples)

 For example, imagine you’re creating an annual marketing plan to improve customer adoption and retention in the next fiscal year.
 Here’s how you could go through the questions above to ensure you’re ready to move forward with your plan:

-To create a positive experience for existing customers, address new customer needs, and encourage them to upgrade.
-We’ll do this by serving them how-to content, new feature updates, information about deals and pricing, and troubleshooting guides.
+• Vision: Create a positive experience for existing customers, address new customer needs, and encourage upgrades.
+Deliver how-to guides, feature updates, pricing info, and troubleshooting content.

-To decrease the customer churn rate from 30% to 10%, and increase upgrades from 20% to 30% in the next fiscal year.
+• Goals: Decrease customer churn from 30% to 10%.
+Increase upgrades from 20% to 30% in the next fiscal year.

 Pro tip